oracle-livelabs/spatial-graph/spatial-studio/slr-visualize/slr-visualize.md

 In this lab you visually explore the projected flood regions and cultural features.
 You create an interactive map and apply data-driven styling to expose location relationships and patterns.

-Estimated Lab Time: xx minutes
+Estimated Lab Time: 20 minutes

 ### Objectives